-Hammersmith & Fulham Council are proud to have committed to meeting the World Health Organisation (WHO) health-based guidelines for air quality as quickly as possible.
+Hammersmith & Fulham Council are proud to have committed to meeting the World Health Organisation (WHO) health-based guidelines as quickly as possible, aiming to meet the full guideline levels by 2030.

 The most recent WHO air quality guidelines were published in 2021 and are compared below to national objectives.
 The guidelines are compared to concentrations measured at two of the six council automatic monitoring stations.
 A further four monitoring stations were installed in 2023 for which first data will be published in our next annual status report.